Languages

 Graph search results in different languages

-CMS (SaaS) works with Optimizely Graph to deliver search results for up to 33 supported language locales.
-See Supported locales with language analysis.
-See also Settings > GraphiQL.
+CMS works with Optimizely Graph to deliver search results for up to 33 supported language locales.
+For the full list, go to Supported locales with language analysis.
+See also GraphiQL under Settings.

 NoteEditors can create content in any of the 790 possible languages in CMS Settings by making those languages Available in their instance.
 Many languages are regional variations of a single language.
 For example, English exists in more than 100 variants.

-Consider a search for the word "world" on a page that is translated into Swedish, English, and Akan.
-Optimizely Graph can search all three translated pages and find "world" in all three translations.
+Consider a search for "world" on a page translated into Swedish, English, and Akan.
+Optimizely Graph searches all three translated pages and finds "world" in each.

-However, because Optimizely Graph does not have a language analyzer for Akan it cannot find the plural of the search term ("worlds"), but can find "worlds" in the Swedish and English-translated pages with their language analyzers.
+Because Optimizely Graph does not have a language analyzer for Akan, it cannot find the plural "worlds" in the Akan page.
+It can find "worlds" in the Swedish and English pages, which have language analyzers.

 Remove an existing language